squinkylabs/SquinkyVCV/docs/ev3.md

 ## Pitch display

-When a VCO has a signal patched to its V/Oct input, it will always display pitch as octave and named pitch.
+When a VCO has a signal patched to its V/Oct input, it will always display pitch as octave and named pitch, like "4 A" for the note A in the fourth octave.

+If the VCO does not have a patch cable connected to its V/Oct, then it will use the previously patch VC input, and will display its pitch as a diatonic interval offset from the patched VCO.

 For example:

 ![ev3 pitch image](./ev3-pitch.png)

 In this illustration VCO-1 is patched to a CV, so it displays absolute pitch.
 It's tuned up two semitones to D, at the default octave (5).

 VCO-2 is has no patch to its V/Oct input, so it will track VCO-1.
-It is set up five semitones from the default C, so it is tuned to F. Since VCO-2 does not have its own CV path, and is therefore tracking VCO-1, its pitch is displayed relative to VCO-1.
+It is set up five semitones from the default C, so it is tuned to F. Since VCO-2 is tracking VCO-1, its pitch is displayed relative to VCO-1.
 Since VCO-1 is tuned to 5:D, and VCO-2 is tuned to 5:F, VCO-1 displays 0:m3rd, since 5:F is a minor third higher than 5:D.

 Notes are always "spelled" with sharps, so the semitone between C and D is displayed as C#, never D flat.

+When displaying intervals, EV3 also has some fixed spellings:

+* One semitone up is called minor second, although some would call it a flat second.
+* Six semitones up is called Diminished fifth, although it could be called an augmented fourth or a tritone.
+* No transposition is displayed as zero, although it would be more correct to call it P1, or perhaps unison.

 ## The controls in depth

 The octave knob is at the top left.
 It is unlabeled, but does have the octave number displayed on top of it.
 It has a 10 octave range, just like EvenVCO.

 The semitone knob just to the right will add or subtract up to 12 semitones.
-The label above the knob displays the semitone offset as an interval in diatonic harmony (if the VCO is un-patched, as explained above).
-For example, 7 semitones up is labeled "5th".
-Note that the intervals displayed are always an octave plus a transposition up.
-So lowering 5:0 by two semitones will give you 4:m7th – it’s displayed as one octave down and a minor 7th up.
-Note that some of these intervals have more than one spelling.
-In these cases we made some arbitrary decisions:

-* One semitone up is called minor second, although some would call it a flat second.
-* Six semitones up is called Diminished fifth, although it could be called an augmented fourth or a tritone.
-* No transposition is displayed as zero, although it would be more correct to call it P1, or perhaps unison.

 The fine control transposes the VCO pitch up and down up to a semitone.